chimo/chromic.org/_posts/blog/2013-12-16-the-web-and-i.md

 <p>Want to run a persistent process and eat all of your RAM?
 Yep!
 Been there, done that!</p>
 <p>Want to deal with MySQL logs and fine-tuning?
 No?
 Well you still have to!</p>
 <p>Of course, these are all things I ultimately enjoy doing and really like learning from so I don't mind.</p>
-<p>As you can imagine, I then went ahead and setup a StatusNet instance, this time taking care of all the fun things related to Webservers and Databases, etc.</p>
+<p>As you can imagine, I then went ahead and setup a StatusNet instance, this time taking care of all the fun things related to web servers, databases, etc.</p>
 <p>Administering a VPS&nbsp;&mdash; even a small, personal one&nbsp;&mdash; is something I highly recommend to anyone interested in learning sysadmin-type material.
 The amount of things I learned while tinkering with mine is astounding.</p>

 <h2 id="today">Today</h2>